Two Unique Approaches to the Hybrid Cloud

 Either way, the biggest barrier to effective hybrid infrastructure is figuring out how to manage all of the data holistically and securely — with clear visibility and preferably a single management platform — to ensure that applications perform adequately regardless of location.

 While that approach is more complex, it provides the most power and flexibility.
-The smartest companies move forward well-designed hybrid cloud strategies and comprehensive action plans.
+The smartest companies move forward with well-designed hybrid cloud strategies and comprehensive action plans.

 Follow Ryan @RyanPete